PL/SQL Exceptions «Prev Next»

 3) You specify an exception handler routine within your PL/SQL block to trap it.
 If you do not handle the exception, it is propagated to the calling environment.

-Handling raised exceptions
+Handling raised Exceptions

 To handle raised exceptions, separate routines called exception handlers are written.
 When an exception handler is invoked, the current block stops executing and the enclosing block resumes with the next statement.
 If there is no enclosing block, control returns to the host environment.
+You already learned about the host environment in an earlier module.

 PL/SQL Exceptions